hartwigmedical/actin/algo/README.md

 NOT_EVALUATED | The evaluation of the inclusion or exclusion criterion is skipped and can be assumed to be irrelevant for determining trial eligibility.
 NOT_IMPLEMENTED | No algo has been implemented yet for this criterion.

-For every trial (and cohort) an overall evaluation is determined using the following algorithm:
- 1. A patient is eligible for a trial (or cohort) only in case no criteria are `PASS`, `WARN` or `NOT_EVALUATED`
+Once all criteria are evaluated, the following algorithm determines whether the patient is potentially eligible:
- 1. In case one of the criteria evaluates to a `FAIL` or `NOT_IMPLEMENTED` the patient fails overall eligibility for the trial (or cohort).
+ 1. For every cohort within a trial, the patient is considered potentially eligible in case none of the cohort-specific criteria evaluated to `FAIL` or `NOT_IMPLEMENTED` and the cohort is not blacklisted.
- 1. In case of no fails but at least one `UNDETERMINED` evaluation, the overall evaluation is determined to be `UNDETERMINED`.
- Trials (and cohorts) with this evaluation are considered _potentially_ eligible.

-The following additional rules are applied for trials versus cohorts:
- 1. A patient is eligible for a specific cohort only if the overall evaluation for both the cohort as well as the trial itself are passed.
+ 1. A patient is eligible for a trial in case none of its overall criteria evaluated to `FAIL` or `NOT_IMPLEMENTED` and the trial either has no cohorts defined or has at least one cohort that is considered potentially eligible.

- 1. A patient is eligible for a trial only if it is eligible for at least one of the cohorts within the trial or if the trial has no cohorts defined and the patient passes all criteria for the trial.
+Do note that a patient is considered potentially eligible for a cohort if both the cohort is considered potentially eligible _and_ the trial that the cohort is part of is considered eligible.

 #### Individual criteria algorithms